Nikhil-Wani/Building-and-Deploying-Deep-Learning-Applications-with-TensorFlow/README.md

 # Building-and-Deploying-Deep-Learning-Applications-with-TensorFlow

+Topics include:

+1. What's TensorFlow?
+2. Hardware, software, and language requirements
+3. Creating a TensorFlow model
+4. Training a deep learning model with TensorFlow
+5. Visualizing the computational graph
+6. Adding custom visualizations to TensorBoard
+7. Exporting models for use with Google Cloud

 # Tensorflow

 TensorFlow is an end-to-end open source platform for machine learning.
 It has a comprehensive, flexible ecosystem of tools, libraries, and community resources that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML-powered applications.